What to Do When Your Family Turns Against You? (9 Steps)

 Ask yourself these questions when your family is against you.

-When your family turns against you, you might naturally turn defensive and feel you’re right and they’re wrong.
+When you’re shunned by your family, you might naturally turn defensive and feel you’re right and they’re wrong.

 But what if they’re actually right?